 it means that none or only a single chain must be broken.
 Therefore, the absorption of simple carbohydrates goes faster than the complex carbohydrates that are composed of many chains that must be broken.

-Carbohydrates will be absorbed in the bloodstream when they are broken down to a single molecule.
+Carbohydrates will be absorbed in the bloodstream when they are broken down into a single molecule.
 Simple carbohydrates come mainly from honey, sugar, jam and candy.
 Often we call them “empty calories” because they give energy, but no vitamins, minerals or fibers.

 These simple carbohydrates have a disadvantage because the easy absorption has a rapid effect on the blood sugar level and hereby gets the blood sugar to fall by high intakes.
 The result is that fatigue occurs.